msalvaris/gpu_monitor/README.md

 ```

 The above command will connect to the influxdb database running on localhost with
 user=admin
 password=password
 database=gpudb
 series_name=gpuseries

+#### Setting up Grafana dashboard
-Now GPU information should be flowing to your database.
-You will also need to set up your Grafana dashboard.
+If everything went well above GPU metrics should be flowing to your database.
-To do that log in to Grafana by pointing a browser to the IP of your VM or computer on port 3000. *If you are executing on a VM make sure that port is open*.
+To set up your Grafana dashbaord log in to Grafana by pointing a browser to the IP of your VM or computer on port 3000. *If you are executing on a VM make sure that port is open*.
 Once there log in with the credentials you specified in your .env file.

 You will need to set up the data source.
 Below is an example screen-shot of the datasource config